 After a spike in distributed work in the last few years, many companies are requiring employees to return to the office.
-The assumption is that they’ll be more engaged and productive, but a physical body in a chair does not guarantee engagement.
+The assumption is that they’ll be more engaged and productive.

 According to Gallup, only 33% of U.S. workers and 23% of workers worldwide are considered engaged.
 And only 28% of exclusively remote workers feel connected to their organization’s purpose and mission — a key factor in employee engagement.